Graceland is not for sale, Elvis Presley's granddaughter Riley Keough says in lawsuit

 Naussany Investments and Private Lending said Lisa Marie Presley failed to pay back the loan and sought to sell the estate on the courthouse steps, according to the foreclosure sale notice.
 Keough, on behalf of the Promenade Trust, sued last week, claiming that Naussany presented fraudulent documents regarding the loan and unpaid sum in September 2023.

-“These documents are fraudulent,” Keough's lawyer wrote in a lawsuit.
-“Lisa Maria Presley never borrowed money from Naussany Investments and never gave a deed of trust to Naussany Investments.”
+“Lisa Maria Presley never borrowed money from Naussany Investments and never gave a deed of trust to Naussany Investments," Keough’s lawyer wrote in a lawsuit.

+Kimberly Philbrick, the notary whose name is listed on the documents, indicated that she never meet Lisa Marie Presley nor notarized any documents for her, the court filing said.
+The Associated Press texted Philbrick at numbers believed to be hers, but she didn’t immediately respond.

 An injunction hearing is scheduled for Wednesday in Shelby County Chancery Court.

-Note: This story has been corrected to reflect that Russell is a lawyer for Keough, not Naussany Investments.